 Carefully transfer the shaped spiral onto a parchment lined baking sheet.

 Preheat your oven to 200°F (93°C).
-Place the salt dough spiral in the oven and bake for approximately 2 hours or until the dough hardens.
-Keep a close eye to prevent over-baking.
+Place the salt dough spiral in the oven and bake for approximately 1-2 hours or until the dough hardens.
+Keep a close eye to prevent cracking and over-baking.
 Once done, let it cool completely.

-Place your candles in their respective candle holding holes, and then add the dried citrus, pinecones, or stones decoratively in between.
+Place dried citrus fruits, pinecones, cranberries or stones decoratively in between.

 Gather with your family around the salt dough spiral.